 At the north of the island the Centre for World Peace and Health hosts a retreat and course programme.
 A closed Buddhist retreat takes place at the south of the island.

-Please note that during winter, the Centre is closed for guests except for the Christmas Retreat, the New Year's Retreat and the 10-week Winter Retreat.
+Please note that during November and December, the Centre is closed.
+We reopen in the New Year for our 10-week Winter Retreat.

 As well as staying at the Centre, you are invited to visit Holy Isle for the day.
 The island is divided into several areas, some of which are reserved for birds and animals, others for our native-tree planting programme.
 We request visitors to stay on the paths and not to bring animals onto the island.